Alena-Xinran/Descriptivetumor/README.md

 difftumor-kidney
 ### 5. Future Checkpoint Updates
-Subsequent checkpoints will use the following names: descriptivetumor1 for liver descriptivetumor2 for pancreas descriptivetumor3 for kidney
+Subsequent checkpoints will use the following names: descriptivetumor1 for liver, pancreas, kidney descriptivetumor2 for liver, pancreas, kidney descriptivetumor3 for liver, pancreas, kidney
 Train across 5 folds and return the checkpoints sequentially.